WomenWhoCode/AndroidWorkshops_BCN/Day 2 - Android Basics/README.md

 ```

 ### Exercise 3
-Add another activity and layout for showing all the data we gathered with the form you can use `ShowDoggoActivity.kt` and `activity_show_doggo.xml`
+Add another activity and layout for showing all the data we gathered with the form.
+You can use `ShowDoggoActivity.kt` and `activity_show_doggo.xml`
-For this we need to share the info from `AddDoggoActivity.kt` with this new activity.
+But first we need to share the info from `AddDoggoActivity.kt` with this new activity.
 For this we can store data in the intent.
 This is a hit of how to do it :
 ```
   private fun displayDogInfo(name: String, age: String, size: String, photo: Bitmap) {
         var intent = Intent(this, ShowDoggoActivity::class.java)